 At first, learning the right Git commands might take some time.
 But after working this way for a few weeks, these commands become second-nature and almost built into your typing memory.
 Eliminating the hassle of publishing and deploying docs allows you to focus more on content, and you can push out updates quickly and easily.
 Publishing and deploying the output is no longer a step you have to devote time towards.
 Continuous delivery is the killer feature that makes docs-as-code so much more effortless (when it comes to publishing) compared to other solutions.

 When your tech writing team collaborates in the same Git repository on content, you’ll find a much greater awareness around what your teammates are doing.
 Before committing your updates into the repo, you run a

 git pull to get any updates from the remote repository.
-You see the files your team mates are working on, the changes they’ve made, and you can also more easily work on each other’s content.
-By working out of the same repository, you aren’t siloed in separate projects that exist in different spaces.
+You see the files your teammates are working on, the changes they’ve made, and you can also more easily work on each other’s content.
+You can also use the diffs and commits for metrics.

 To read details about switching to docs as code tools, see Case study: Switching tools to docs-as-code.

-© 2017, Tom Johnson
+About Tom Johnson

 I'm an API technical writer based in the Seattle area.
 On this blog, I write about topics related to technical writing and communication — such as software documentation, API documentation, AI, information architecture, content strategy, writing processes, plain language, tech comm careers, and more.
 Check out my API documentation course if you're looking for more info about documenting APIs.
 Or see my posts on AI and AI course section for more on the latest in AI and tech comm.

 If you're a technical writer and want to keep on top of the latest trends in the tech comm, be sure to subscribe to email updates below.
 You can also learn more about me or contact me.
 Finally, note that the opinions I express on my blog are my own points of view, not that of my employer.

 98/177 pages complete.
 Only 79 more pages to go.